samyGoes/crud-php/SIL-OFL-LICENSE.md

 This Font Software is licensed under the SIL Open Font License, Version 1.1 .
 This license is copied below, and is also available with a FAQ at: https://openfontlicense.org

 SIL OPEN FONT LICENSE Version 1.1 - 26 February 2007

-This Font Software is licensed under the SIL Open Font License, Version 1.1.
-This license is copied below, and is also available with a FAQ at:
-https\://openfontlicense.org
 &nbsp;

 \----------------------------------------------------------------------